Manta-Network/pallet-manta-pay/README.md

-# pallet-manta-dap
+# pallet-manta-pay

-This is a pallet that enables decentialized anynonymous payment (DAP) protocol.
+This is a pallet that enables decentialized anynonymous payment (pay) protocol.
 The best way to use this repo is to invoke it with a `manta-runtime`, available from either [manta-node](https://github.com/Manta-Network/manta-node) or [cumulus](https://github.com/Manta-Network/cumulus).